swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 ###### 2.1.3.8.2.
 Requesting Identity Provider to Display SignMessage

-The means through which the Service Provider requests the Identity Provider to display a sign message is defined in section 7.2.1 of “Deployment Profile for the Swedish eID Framework” \[[Eid-Profile](#eid-profile)\].
+The means through which the Service Provider requests the Identity Provider to display a sign message is defined in section 7.1.1 of “Deployment Profile for the Swedish eID Framework” \[[Eid-Profile](#eid-profile)\].

-As of version 1.6 of the “Deployment Profile for the Swedish eID Framework” \[[Eid-Profile](#eid-profile)\] specification, the use of the special purpose Authentication Context URI:s for sign messages has been deprecated and replaced by the issuance of the `signMessageDigest` attribute (see section 7 of \[[Eid-Profile](#eid-profile)\]).

-> **Note:** Identity Providers compliant with the Swedish eID Framework MUST support a new version of a Swedish eID Framework specification within 180 days from its publishing date.
-Before this time has passed, a Signature Service needs to have knowledge about whether a particular Identity Provider is compliant with version 1.6 of \[[Eid-Profile](#eid-profile)\] in order to apply a process to determine which `AuthnContextClassRef` URI to include in the `AuthnRequest` sent to the Identity Provider when authenticating the user for signing.
-Therefore, the previously required steps for this process are listed at the end of this section.

-> Also, \[[Eid-Profile](#eid-profile)\] states that all compliant Identity Providers MUST support processing of the special purpose sigmessage URI:s according to previous versions of the specification up until the 31th of December 2020.

-In addition to the requirements in section 7.2.1 of \[[Eid-Profile](#eid-profile)\] the Signature Service MUST apply the following process regarding the inclusion of the `AuthnContextClassRef` URI to include in the `AuthnRequest` sent to the Identity Provider when authenticating the user for signing:
+In addition to the requirements in section 7.1.1 of \[[Eid-Profile](#eid-profile)\] the Signature Service MUST apply the following process regarding the inclusion of the `AuthnContextClassRef` URI to include in the `AuthnRequest` sent to the Identity Provider when authenticating the user for signing:

 1. Determine requested LoA (Level of Assurance) by either:

   1. Get the LoA, or LoA:s, from the `AuthnContextClassRef` specified in the sign request as `CertRequestProperties`, or
   2. if the LoA reference from the sign request is absent then use the default LoA according to the governing policy.